NoroffFEU/development-platforms/src/content/docs/gitlab/gitlab-case-study.md

 ## Main Features

-GitLab does most of the things that we are already familiar with in other development platforms like GitHub, BitBucket and SourceForge just to mention a few.
-However, the key difference is that GitLab provides us with a set of tools that is tailored for [DevOps](https://about.gitlab.com/topics/devops/) development.
+One of GitLab's strengths lies in its ability to seamlessly integrate various stages of the development process, from planning and coding to testing and deployment.
+By providing a cohesive ecosystem of tools, GitLab empowers developers to work more efficiently and collaboratively.
+For instance, its robust version control system allows for smooth code management and collaboration, while its issue tracking and project management features facilitate organized and transparent development workflows.

+Moreover, GitLab's emphasis on automation and continuous integration/continuous deployment (CI/CD) further enhances development efficiency.
+By automating repetitive tasks and implementing CI/CD pipelines, GitLab helps developers catch errors early in the development cycle, enabling faster iteration and deployment of high-quality code.

+Additionally, GitLab's extensibility through integrations and customizable workflows enables teams to tailor the platform to their specific needs.
+Whether it's integrating with third-party tools or configuring custom automation scripts, GitLab provides flexibility to adapt to diverse development environments and requirements.

+In essence, while GitLab shares commonalities with other platforms, its specialized focus on DevOps and its suite of tailored tools make it a preferred choice for teams looking to streamline their development processes and deliver high-quality software efficiently.

 These tools help efficiency in development and ensuring developers catch mistakes early.
 Some of the key features that GitLab provides are:

 | Feature | Description |